-When hand function is intact...
+When Hand Function is Intact...

-Text-To-Speech (TTS) communication applications are available for many formats and may be free or very low cost.
+Text to Speech (TTS) communication applications are available for many formats and may be free or very low cost.
 These applications (or apps) are added to devices that many people use every day.
-For example, there is free text-tospeech software that will turn your existing laptop into a communication device with the download of the software.
-In about five minutes, people with ALS can begin using their own laptop and verbally communicate with family and friends.
+For example, there is free text to speech software that As soon as your speech is starting to change, get an iPad and download a speech to text app.
+You have to be able to communicate.
+If I didn't have this I would be so frustrated.
+It has made life so much better for me.